Basic Syntax & Semantics of mimium#

 • float: Represents numbers (internally as 64-bit floats).
 To work with integers, use functions like round, ceil, or floor.

-1. Debugging with make_probe
+1. Debugging with Probe! macro

 • void: Indicates a function has no return value.